valencik/mastersAPSC/documents/thesis/thesis.md

 ### MongoDB
 [MongoDB](https://www.mongodb.org) is an open source NoSQL document store database system.
 It was chosen because it is open source, easy to use, well supported, and the author is familiar with it.
-Additionally it has nice features such as JSON support, an aggregation framework (see [MongoDB Aggregation Framework](#mongodb-aggregation-framework)), and is easy to setup.
+Additionally it has nice features such as JSON support, an aggregation framework (see [MongoDB Aggregation Framework](#mongodb-aggregation-framework)), and is easy to set up.

 Other NoSQL databases like CouchDB support JSON and may have been acceptable as well.
 MongoDB and CouchDB are both comparatively new database systems.